28th Finance Battalion, HHC Assumption of Command Ceremony

 |0

-This work, 28th Finance Battalion, HHC Assumption of Command Ceremony [Image 3 of 3], by SPC Annie Riley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 28th Finance Battalion, HHC Assumption of Command Ceremony, by SPC Annie Riley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.